Elisabeth Juliana Francisca of Hesse-Homburg: Biography

 Elisabeth Juliana Francisca was born at Homburg Castle on 6 January 1681, the fifth daughter of Landgrave Frederick II of Hesse-Homburg and his second wife Duchess Louise Elisabeth of Courland.
 Elisabeth Juliana Francisca was baptised on 13 January.

 Elisabeth Juliana Francisca married at Homburg Castle on 7 January 1702 to Fürst Frederick William Adolf of Nassau-Siegen (Nassauischer Hof, Siegen, 20 February 1680 – Nassauischer Hof, Siegen, 13 February 1722), the eldest son of Fürst William Maurice of Nassau-Siegen and Princess Ernestine Charlotte of Nassau-Schaumburg.
 On the death of his father in 1691, Frederick William Adolf succeeded his father as the territorial lord of the Protestant part of the principality of Nassau-Siegen and co-ruler of the city of Siegen.
 He possessed the district of Siegen (with the exception of seven villages) and the districts of Hilchenbach and Freudenberg.
 He shared the city of Siegen with the Catholic Fürst of Nassau-Siegen.
 Frederick William Adolf also succeeded his father as count of Bronkhorst, lord of Wisch, Borculo, Lichtenvoorde and Wildenborch, and hereditary knight banneret of the Duchy of Guelders and the County of Zutphen.
-Because he was still a minor, he was under the guardianship and regency of his mother until 1701.
+Because he was still a minor, he was under the custody and regency of his mother until 1701.

 The hospitality of the magistrate of Siegen was always guided by the utmost frugality.
-When Elisabeth Juliana Francisca’s father (who later became known in literature as Prinz Friedrich von Homburg through Heinrich von Kleist) visited the Nassauischer Hof in 1702, he was given the obligatory gift of wine by the city.
-At an evening reception in the town hall, however, the landgrave had to settle for beer, because – according to the city’s accounts – ‘er seinen Wein bereits erhalten habe’ (‘he already had received his wine’).
+When Elisabeth Juliana Francisca's father (who later became known in literature as Prinz Friedrich von Homburg through Heinrich von Kleist) visited the Nassauischer Hof in 1702, he was given the obligatory gift of wine by the city.
+At an evening reception in the town hall, however, the landgrave had to settle for beer, because – according to the city's accounts – "er seinen Wein bereits erhalten habe" ("he already had received his wine").
 As a special honour, however, the magistrate had engaged the city pipers from Cologne for the festive reception, who certainly played at the dinner and the ball.